 - Camel Ride - Another very touristy stop is the Camel ride.
 A short walk on one of the volcanoes.
 I don't recommend it but I am still listing it here

-You can find all those places and many more in my eBooks where maps and info help you easily plan your trip:
+You can find all those places and many more in my eBook in which maps and info help you easily plan your trip:

 Because of the fact that you can only go in a closed bus to tour the main area, photographing Timanfaya is difficult.
 Your best option is to book one of the walking tours (but then you can't choose the time and take as much time as you want).